About Eco Worm Farms

 "Your worm farm is an investment, and if correctly looked after, will last a lifetime while paying for itself over and over."

-Vermitea also acts as a mild deterrent to bugs and fungi, preventing bug infestations and plant diseases like powdery mildew and black spot.
+VermiTea also acts as a mild deterrent to bugs and fungi, preventing bug infestations and plant diseases like powdery mildew and black spot.
 But it is also gentle enough that it will not burn your plants.
-And best of all- it's totally organic!
+And that's not all- it's also totally organic!

-The neat tea when diluted 1 part tea to 10 parts water and given to your plants will give you phenomenal results from your flowers and veggies.
+The neat tea when diluted 1 part tea to 10 parts water and given to your plants will yield phenomenal results from your flowers and veggies.
 Try it and see the amazing difference for yourself!